Frequently Asked Questions

 -

 The total cost will be the In-Home Euthanasia service call plus the cost of aftercare.
-If a quality of life or pre-planning call was performed, a $75 credit will be applied to the total cost.
+If a pre-planning call was necessary, a $75 credit will be applied to the total cost.

 For example, if your pet is 25lbs and you elect for private cremation with the urn, the total invoice cost will be $700 ($375+$325).